-The first step to teaching young kids to care about the environment is to spend time in nature.
-Going for walks, camping, or even just playing outside is a good place to start.
+The first step to teaching young kids to care about the environment is to simply spend time in nature.
+Going for walks, or even just playing outside is a good place to start.
 Spending time outside will help kids build an appreciation for the benefits of being outdoors as well as making it a familiar place in their world.

-Gardening is guaranteed to teach kids eco-friendly habits and generally support the development of a happier, healthier lifestyle.
+Gardening is a great way to teach kids eco-friendly habits and generally support the development of a happier, healthier lifestyle.
 Not only does gardening encourage healthy eating habits (i.e. more fruits and vegetables, less meat and processed foods), but it also allows kids to get their hands dirty, which means even your two-year-old can help.
 Check out this gardening toolbox for tips on how to get started!

 This one’s easy!
 By riding bikes together, you’re not only driving less but also teaching your kids how to maintain an active lifestyle.
-As they get older, they may even choose to stick with biking as their main mode of transportation.
-Plus, it’s a great way to spend time with the whole family.
+As they get older, they may even choose to stick with biking as a consistent mode of transportation.
+Plus, it’s a great way to spend time together as a family.

 Teach children to turn off the lights when leaving a room to conserve electricity, or take shorter showers and turn off the faucet when brushing their teeth to conserve water.
 Though simple, these small efforts serve as a reminder and set a foundational mindset for how your kids think about how their choices affect the environment.

 Encourage kids to reuse things that aren’t ready to be recycled or thrown out.
 Educate them about recycling and composting in a way that makes it fun (worms in dirt pudding treats definitely won’t hurt).